“Less Energy Higher Performance & Efficiency

 Low-Carbon & Sustainable Growth”

-“Exploring Advanced Optoelectronic Devices
+“Exploring Advanced Optoelectronic and Functional Devices

-with Functional Quantum- & Nano-structures and Materials”
+with Advanced Quantum- & Nano-structures and Materials”

 Welcome to the Advanced Quantum-Nano Materials & Optoelectronics Laboratory (AQNMOL) !